18 Historic Buildings in Sydney (Complete Guide)

 Hyde Park Barracks

-Located at the southern end of Macquarie Street, across the road from Hyde Park, the Hyde Park Barracks building is one of the oldest survivors from Australia’s colonial period.
+At the southern end of Macquarie Street, directly across from Hyde Park, you’ll find the Hyde Park Barracks, a remarkable survivor from Australia’s colonial era.

-The imposing building, designed by famous convict architect Francis Greenway, opened in 1819 as a convict barracks, housing anywhere between 600 and 1400 convicts at any given time.
+Designed by the renowned convict architect Francis Greenway, this imposing structure opened in 1819 as a convict barracks, accommodating anywhere from 600 to 1,400 convicts at a time.

-In later years, the barracks was used as a female immigration depot before it became a legal and administrative hub with courtrooms and government offices.
-Today, Hyde Park Barracks is a museum where visitors can learn more about Sydney’s colonial history.
+In later years, the barracks served as a female immigration depot before transforming into a legal and administrative centre, housing courtrooms and government offices.
+Today, Hyde Park Barracks operates as a museum where visitors can learn more about Sydney’s colonial history.

 4. St James Church